mikekasprzak/net-adapter/README.md

 The goal of the library is to provide presentable data, so data is stored as c strings.
 For use, data is also available as arrays of unsigned chars and unsigned shorts (where applicable).

-**NOTE**: Net Adapter gets your local PC's IP address on the local network, **NOT** your IP on the internet.
+**NOTE**: net-adapter gets your PC's IP address on the local network, **NOT** your IP on the internet.
 If you want to know that, you'll have to ask [an outside server on the internet](http://canihazip.com/s).
+Sorry.

 ### Usage (Primary Adapter):